-Rule?ONE of Toddlerhood is you do not talk about Toddlerhood.
-The second rule of toddlerhood is you DO NOT TALK ABOUT TODDLERHOOD.
+Rule number one of Toddlerhood is you do not talk about Toddlerhood.
+The second rule of toddlerhood is you DO NOT TALK ABOUT TODDLERHOOD

 I learned this the hard way very recently.
 Yesterday, to be precise.
 My two friends, who both have small babies, witnessed a toddler meltdown of apocalyptic proportions (there was spitting, it basically was like the final scenes of the Exorcist).
 However traumatised I may be from the encounter, I fear my poor friends may never recover.
 From this day forth, every moment that they smile in wonder at their gorgeous babies hitting their milestones, those first shaky steps, the first words, the memory of my toddler hissing at me will come unbidden, a sudden visceral reminder that the toddler years are yet to come.